 Wash and dry your fruit.
 Slice if needed.
-The fruit must be dry for the candy coat to adhere properly.
+The fruit must be dry for the sugar coating to adhere properly.

-Skewer fruit, only add as many pieces as you can dip into the pot.
+Skewer the fruit, only add as many pieces as you can dip into the pot.

 Add the sugar and water to your pot.
 Heat over medium heat until the candy thermometer reaches 275 F degrees.
 Do not stir the mixture.
 The hard crack stage is reached, 300° F so begin testing at 275 F to account for variance in your thermometer. (see notes).
 This will take about 10 minutes.
-Over heating will burn the candy.
+Overheating the syrup will burn the candy.

-When sugar water mixture has reached the desired temperature turn the temperature down slightly to prevent burning.
-Dip your fruit skewer into the sugar mixture, gently turn to coat the fruit.
+When the sugar and water mixture has reached the desired temperature, turn the temperature down slightly to prevent burning.
+Dip your fruit skewer into the sugar mixture, and gently turn the skewer to coat the fruit.

 Work quickly and allow excess sugar to drip off before setting on your prepared wax paper or silpat.
 The sugar coating should harden almost immediately.

-To double check the hard candy stage, dip a wooden skewer in the sugar and then dipping it immediately into the cold water.
+To check the hard candy stage without a thermoeter, dip a wooden skewer in the sugar and then dip it immediately into cold water.
 If it hardens the sugar is ready.

 I highly recommend a silpat or wax paper for cooling the candied fruit.
 Alternatively, you can use parchment paper but it might stick.